The Applicant Guide: Article 53/ emergency (120-day) authorisation

 Once we have accepted your application as an emergency, we will contact you to discuss the date by which the authorisation is required and arrange a suitable processing target time for your application.

-All emergency authorisation applications accepted will be considered by the ECP and it will advise the Minister of their recommendation.
-The final decision on whether authorisation can be given will be made by the Minister.
+All emergency applications accepted will be considered by the ECP and it will advise the Minister of their recommendation.
+The final decision on whether authorisation can be given can be made by the Minister for each of the four Devolved Administrations.

 Consultation with the ECP will be via a paper for the next scheduled ECP meeting.
 In exceptional circumstances, HSE may consult the ECP via correspondence if the nature of the danger means that consideration cannot be delayed until the next scheduled meeting.
 Applicants must provide evidence of the extreme urgency to support the need for the application to be considered outside an ECP meeting.

-Note that due to the temporary nature of this derogation from the full requirements of Regulation (EC) 1107/2009 HSE will not normally consider more than three repeat requests for Article 53 emergency authorisation for the same product and use.
-Applications for repeat Article 53 emergency authorisations are by their nature not unexpected and can be planned therefore they must be submitted by the end of January of the year in which the use is required.
+Note that due to the temporary nature of this derogation from the full requirements of Regulation (EC) 1107/2009, HSE will not normally consider more than three repeat requests for Article 53 emergency authorisation for the same product and use.
+Applications for repeat Article 53 emergency authorisations are by their nature not unexpected and can be planned.
+Therefore, they must be submitted by the end of November the year before the use is required.
+Please see What to Do When You Receive Your Article 53 Notice for further information.